-The Company's bylaws authorize a board of six directors.
+Our bylaws authorize a board of six directors.
 A board of six directors is to be elected at the Annual Meeting.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's six nominees named below.
-In the event that any nominee of the Company is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the current Board of Directors, or the Board, to fill the vacancy.
+All six nominees are currently members of the Board of Directors.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the six nominees named below.
+In the event that any of our nominees is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the current Board of Directors, or the Board, to fill the vacancy.
 It is not expected that any of the nominees will be unable or will decline to serve as a director.
 In the event that additional persons are nominated for election as directors, the proxy holders intend to vote all proxies received by them in such a manner as will assure the election of as many of the nominees listed below as possible.

 All directors hold office until the next Annual Meeting of Stockholders or until their successors have been elected and qualified.
 Officers serve at the discretion of the Board.
-There are no family relationships between any of the directors or executive officers of the Company.
+There are no family relationships between any of our directors or executive officers.